consbio/tablo/docs/readme.txt

 This is the documentation folder for Tablo.
-In order to manually build the documentation, you will need to pip install the following libraries (this are not included as dependencies since they are only required for building the documentation):
+In order to manually build the documentation, you will need to pip install the following libraries (these are not included as dependencies, since they are only required for building the documentation):

 sphinx